tractian/challenges/mobile/README.md

 }
 ```

-To summarize, this is the visual representation of this items on the Tree
+To summarize, this is the visual representation of items on the Tree
 ```
 - ROOT
   |